Skip to main content

 2. Vexcel attestation promotion seamlessly transitions to the new leader

-3. No transactions lost, no re-submission needed
+5. No re-submission needed

 This builds on the existing Vexcel adaptive attestation DAG -- Dragonfly Stream and Vexcel form a self-reinforcing system.